PromptQuorumPromptQuorum

 """

-Common Local Agent Patterns
+Which Local Agent Patterns Work Best?

 • Research agent: Searches documents and web, synthesizes findings.